smenjas/music-notes/music-starter-kit.md

 Start with the least expensive option that works for you, then upgrade as needed.
 A smartphone with a [recording app](https://www.apple.com/music-memos/) is better than nothing.
 This guide is for when you want to level up.

+## Silence is Golden
+For percussionists, I've chosen a quiet practice pad, and digital drum sets.
+Headphones, electric guitars, and digital drum sets allow you to practice quietly.

 Prices are from April 8th, 2020, rounded to the nearest U.S. dollar.